Easy Cuban Picadillo

 - 2 cups hot cooked rice

-- In a large nonstick skillet, cook the beef, pepper and onion over medium heat until meat is no longer pink; drain.
-Stir in the tomato sauce, olives, raisins and vinegar.
-Cook for 5-6 minutes or until raisins are plumped.
-Serve with rice.
-Yield: 4 servings.
+- In a large skillet, cook and crumble beef with pepper and onion over medium-high heat until no longer pink, 5-7 minutes.
+Stir in tomato sauce, olives, raisins and vinegar; bring to a boil.
+Reduce heat; simmer, uncovered, until raisins are softened, 5-6 minutes.

 Very good!
 I don't know why I was afraid to make this for years!